ststefa/terrasplunk/README.md

         region_name: 'eu-ch'
 ```

-Make sure to escape the values properly in case they contain special characters which would otherwise be substituted by the shell.
-It is usually good practice to enclose the password in ''s.

 For the terraform remote state to work the required objects on AWS S3 and DynamoDB have to be created (if they do not exist already).
 The code assumes a bucket named **sbb-splunkterraform-prod** and a DynamoDB table called **splunkterraform**.
 For details on setting these up visit <https://www.terraform.io/docs/backends/types/s3.html>

 If you've prepared your cloud setup, resume...